Vox equipment orders 1962 - 1966

 From "Beat Instrumental" magazine no. 18, October 1964.
 The "Million Dollar" contract, signed at the British Musical Instruments (Association of Musical Instrument Industries) Trade Fair, which took place in late August (24th to 29th) while the Beatles were touring the US.
 For the fair, see this page.
 Air shipments were flown into Chicago in September.

 It seems likely that the "Million Dollar Sound" US Vox catalogue had been drawn up and issued by the end of November '64.
-A full copy of this catalogue will be posted soon.
+A full copy of this catalogue can be found here.

 Coventry Evening Telegraph, 4th February, 1965.
 Perhaps the outcome of a Trade Fair - but which and when?